openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 Consider using feed forward for the following reasons:

 1. You have an algorithm that isn’t capable of breaking down a frame into regions of interest.
 For example, face detection can take a whole frame and generate a separate detection region for each face in the frame.
-On the other hand, Caffe classification will take that whole frame and generate a single detection that’s the size of the frame’s width and height.
-Caffe will produce better results if it operates on smaller regions that only capture the desired object to be classified.
-Using feed forward, you can create a pipeline so that Caffe only processes regions with motion in them.
+On the other hand, performing classification with the OpenCV Deep Neural Network (DNN) component will take that whole frame and generate a single detection that’s the size of the frame’s width and height.
+The OpenCV DNN component will produce better results if it operates on smaller regions that only capture the desired object to be classified.
+Using feed forward, you can create a pipeline so that OpenCV DNN component only processes regions with motion in them.

 2. You wish to reduce processing time by creating a pipeline in which algorithms are chained from fastest to slowest.
 For example, a pipeline that starts with motion detection will only feed regions with motion to the next stage, which may be a compute-intensive face detection algorithm.
 Reducing the amount of data that algorithm needs to process will speed up run times.